uyar/piculet/docs/extract.rst

    }

-This might be useful if you would like to keep the rule specification in an external file, such as a ``.json`` file.
+This might be useful if you would like to keep the rule specification in an external text file, such as a ``.json`` file.
 If both a "reduce" and a "reducer" key are given, the "reduce" callable will be used and the "reducer" key will be ignored.

 As explained above, if a path query doesn't match any element, the item gets automatically excluded.
 That means, Piculet doesn't try to apply